Configuration Reference

 access_token: abc123 # access token for homeassistant (optional)

-load_sensor: Load_Power # item / entity for load power data in watts
+load_sensor: Load_Power # item / entity for load power data in watts (or HA energy entity in Wh)

 car_charge_load_sensor: Wallbox_Power # item / entity for wallbox power data in watts.
 (If not needed, set to "")